numbbo/coco/docs/coco-doc/source/index.rst

 #.
 Benchmark functions are

-    #. used as black boxes to the algorithm, however they
+    #. used as black boxes for the algorithm, however they
        are explicitly known to the scientific community.
     #. designed to be comprehensible, to allow a meaningful
        interpretation of performance results.